 - Use separate towels and washcloths.

 - Sleep in a separate bed and avoid intimate contact.

 Driving home from the theranostics center

 - The closest you should be to someone is 3 feet.
 So, if your spouse or caregiver is driving, consider sitting in the back seat.

 - Minimize use of public transport and public facilities for 3 days.

 Because it is a new treatment, coverage for Pluvicto is changing rapidly.
 As of May 2022, some patients with Medicare and some private insurance groups may be eligible for coverage of this treatment and full coverage is expected later in 2022.
 The treatment is also available on a self-pay basis.
 Our team will work with you individually to determine your coverage options.

-A referral from your cancer care provider is required to schedule Pluvicto.
-Please contact Alex DiFonzo (512) 519-3456, ex.
-2351 or [email protected] if you or your cancer care provider think you might be eligible for treatment with Pluvicto.
-Your cancer care provider and the ARA theranostics team will work together to determine the details of your condition and the possibilities for treatment.
+If you are qualified, your cancer care provider and the ARA theranostics team will work together to determine the details of your condition and the possibilities for treatment.